atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial3.md

 ## Step 6 : Main metric

-To add a main metric to our link, go to `Coordinates space`, `OrientedLink` and click on you link.
+To add the main metric to our link, go to `Coordinates space`, `OrientedLink` and click on your link.

 Then in `Main metric`, choose your metric for the first link.